 - 4.1.5.5 Acceptable Auxiliary Employment.
 When on routine safety patrol under orders, Auxiliary operational facilities may be deployed to minimize response time to requests for assistance.
 Every effort shall be made to provide maximum SAR coverage in the assigned area of responsibility by using all available resources effectively.
 Auxiliary facilities may also be available for callout when not on routine patrol.
 Auxiliary facilities will be used to the extent of their capabilities and availability. - 4.1.5.6 Inspection of Alternate Resources Not Required.
 There is no requirement for the operational commander to inspect, certify, or otherwise categorize the capabilities of commercial providers or any organization that responds to requests for assistance by mariners.
 Accepting or rejecting an offer of assistance is a function of the vessel operator.
 However, the operational commander should be familiar with the availability, capabilities, and operating practices of these alternate assistance providers, as they may form a significant element in the overall assistance network. - 4.1.5.7 Conflict of Interest for Coast Guard and Auxiliary Personnel.
-Because of the possibility of conflict of interest, active duty Coast Guard personnel, Reservists under active duty or inactive duty orders, and Auxiliarists under orders are prohibited from engaging in commercial assistance activity of any sort.
-Likewise, Reserve and Auxiliary personnel are not to be used in any capacity that might give rise to the perception of a conflict of interest.
-Vessels and aircraft used for commercial assistance activities shall not be accepted as an Auxiliary facility.
-A designated Auxiliary operational facility shall not be used as part of commercial assistance activities at any time.
+Because of the possibility of conflict of interest, active duty Coast Guard personnel, Reservists under active duty or inactive duty orders, and Auxiliarists under orders must comply with the requirements of COMDTINST M5370.8(series), Standards of Ethical Conduct, if they intend to participate in commercial salvage activities external to their Coast Guard duties. - 4.1.5.8 Assistance to Auxiliary Facilities.
+Coast Guard resources or Auxiliary facilities may be used to help Auxiliary facilities in need of assistance at any time. - 4.1.5.9 Use of Government Frequencies.
+Government frequencies are reserved for authorized use by government agencies.
+Commercial enterprise must use designated commercial frequencies.
+Commercial enterprise shall NOT interfere with the Coast Guard's gathering of information or communicating with a vessel requesting assistance.
+They may, upon hearing of a request for assistance on a government channel, hail the vessel desiring assistance on an authorized calling frequency and switch them to a commercial channel to conduct business when Coast Guard communications are completed.
+They may also proceed to the location of the vessel requesting assistance, based on information overheard on the government channels.
+As net control, the Coast Guard MAY permit nongovernmental entities to conduct short business transactions on a government channel on a not-to-interfere basis, but any unit so doing must continue to monitor the communications.